davebanerjee/davebanerjee.github.io/_posts/2023-07-16-metaethical-emotivism-and-error-theory.markdown

 *Weak* cognitivists accept 1 but reject 2.

-So, if we reconsider the moral judgement 'you acted wrong in murdering that person,' both the strong and weak cognitivist would agree that the judgement is truth-apt, but they would disagree on whether we can conclude that the judgement was true or false.
+So, if we reconsider the moral judgement 'you acted wrongly in murdering that person,' both the strong and weak cognitivist would agree that the judgement is truth-apt, but they would disagree on whether we can conclude that the judgement was true or false.
 The strong cognitivist would say that we can access certain sets of information to come to a conclusion of whether the claim is true.
 The weak cognitivist would say that we can’t necessarily access a set of knowledge that would render the judgement true.

 # Ayer's Emotivism